ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

-Are you looking for really unique solutions?
+Are you looking for unique solutions?
 A modern white kitchen is a place where you can let your imagination run wild. **Combine two textures on one of the walls.** You can use tiles and wallpaper – but it's only one of many ideas you could apply.

 {% fig %}